Purchasing your first property is an exciting milestone—but it can also feel daunting. In 2026,…

 Using a bridge loan provides several powerful benefits in the current 2026 market:

-- Non-Contingent Offers: In 2026, sellers often reject offers that are contingent on the buyer’s home selling first.
-A bridge loan removes this contingency, making your offer nearly as strong as cash.
+- Non-Contingent Offers: In 2026, sellers frequently reject offers that are contingent on the buyer’s home selling first.
+A bridge loan removes this friction completely, making your offer nearly as strong as a cash purchase.

-- Move Once, Not Twice: You can buy and move into your new home before you even list your old one, avoiding expensive short-term rentals.
+- Move Once, Not Twice: You can buy and move into your new home before you even list your old one, avoiding the hassle and expense of short-term rentals or double moves.

-- Avoid PMI: By using your current equity to reach a 20% down payment, you can avoid private mortgage insurance on your new primary loan.
-Compare this strategy against current Kansas City interest rates to see your total monthly savings.
+- Avoid PMI: By leveraging your existing equity to reach a full 20% down payment on the new purchase, you eliminate private mortgage insurance.
+Compare this strategy against current Kansas City interest rates to calculate your exact monthly savings.

 The Risks and Costs to Consider

-While convenient, bridge loans come with higher stakes than standard financing:
+While convenient, bridge loans come with higher stakes than standard financing options:

-- Higher Standard Rates: Outside of our 0% introductory period, bridge rates are typically 2% to 4% higher than 30-year fixed mortgages.
+- Higher Standard Rates: Outside of our 0% introductory timeline, standard bridge rates track roughly 2% to 4% higher than traditional 30-year fixed mortgages.

-- The “Dual Mortgage” Trap: If your old home doesn’t sell within the term, you could be responsible for multiple payments.
-However, with the KC housing market currently seeing homes sell in an average of 43 days, this risk is mitigated for well-priced homes.
+- The “Dual Mortgage” Risk: If your old home doesn’t sell within the loan term, you could face multiple concurrent payments.
+Fortunately, with the KC housing market showing balanced traction—with move-in ready homes going under contract in an average of 37 to 44 days—this risk is significantly mitigated for correctly priced homes.

-- Equity Requirements: Most lenders require at least 20% equity in your current home to qualify.
+- Equity Requirements: Most underwriting guidelines mandate that you hold at least 20% equity in your current home to qualify.

 Is It Right for You?